-The definition of a native herb. for purposes of the Native Herb Conservation Committee, follows:
+The definition of a native herb. for purposes of the Herb Society of America's Native Herb Conservation Committee, follows:

 The term ‘native herb' refers to mostly seed-bearing, generally fleshy annuals, biennials, and perennials, aromatic or useful shrubs, vines and trees that grew naturally in this country, without the influence, accidental or intentional, of man, prior to European settlement.
 The defining characteristic for these plants is their usefulness, past or present, including their value for flavoring, medicine, ornament, economic, industrial, or cosmetic purposes.
 Spices, traditionally defined as aromatic parts derived from the bark or seeds of a plant, are also included depending upon their history and uses.
 Excluded from this definition are crop vegetables and hardwood trees used for lumber.